-When it doubt, keep it simple
+When in doubt, keep it simple

 If there were a definitive answer to that question, you’d hardly need a book or a broker to help you.
 Unfortunately, investing is both art and science.
 If you’re an experienced investor, the concepts discussed below are probably old news; you can safely skip them.
-For others, following these general principals will help you set up a strong investing foundation, and give you the best chance of success.
+For others, following these general principles will help you set up a strong investing foundation, and give you the best chance of success.

 The easiest way to achieve diversification is to invest in a mutual fund or an exchange-traded fund (ETF).
 ETFs trade throughout the day like individual company stock, but are pooled investment funds that invest across a range of companies and assets.
 Mutual funds are also pooled investments, but they trade once daily, at the end of the trading day.
-Some ETFs and mutual funds, like those that track the S&P 500 index, are broadly diversified; others are concentrated in a particularly industry, like technology; or a particular asset, like gold or real estate.
+Some ETFs and mutual funds, like those that track the S&P 500 index, are broadly diversified; others are concentrated in a particular industry, like technology; or a particular asset, like gold or real estate.

 Protect yourself from your own worst impulses by devising an investing plan that follows strict guidelines.
 That can mean buying or selling a stock based on certain thresholds (buy when it drops 10 percent, sell when it increases 25 percent) or after a certain period of time.
 It also helps to understand your own tolerance for risk before making an investment.

-Look into a “target” or “age-based” fund
+Look into a ‛Target’ or ‛Age-Based’ Fund